 5. Abides with the marriage laws of the State of Minnesota that, as of August 1, 2013, legally recognizes same-gender civil marriages.

 What does this mean for the practice of marriage at Hoversten Chapel at Augsburg?
 The Campus Ministry Office, leaning into our Lutheran traditional and biblical understanding of God’s love in Christ, honors and celebrates the ELCA’s 2009 social statement, Human Sexuality: Gift and Trust.
 After years of careful discernment, study, and prayer around issues of sexuality, the ELCA adopted this statement that permits congregations and worshiping communities and their clergy to bless permanent life-long same-gender relationships if they believe God is calling them to do so.
 The Campus Ministry Office believes God is doing just that!

-If you are interested in being married at Augsburg College, you are encouraged to contact Event and Conference Planning at Augsburg (612-330-1019) or visit the website at http://inside.augsburg.edu/events/ for further information.
+If you are interested in being married at Augsburg University, you are encouraged to contact Event and Conference Planning at Augsburg (612-330-1104) or visit the website at https://inside.augsburg.edu/events/ for further information.
 If you have questions about Campus Ministry’s theology and practice of marriage, you are welcome to contact our office at 612-330-1732.

 Download a printable PDF of the Augsburg Marriage Statement.